-Repayment Checker (replaces the Archive) NEW
+Repayment Checker NEW

 Use the new Repayment Checker to determine if a student owes a repayment on a previously disbursed state aid award.
-AA degrees are no longer restricted and real time Quarters of Eligibility Remaining (QER) information is available in CSAW.
+Continue to use the Archive for Quarters of Eligibility Remaining (QER).
+Real time information is also available in CSAW.